 The knurling found on the handles is not very abrasive, which may be a bit disappointing to some athletes.
 While they are fully knurled which can assist you in getting a good grip regardless of where you grab the handles, without that abrasiveness you might want to invest in some lifting chalk, gloves, and/or straps to provide you with the proper grip you desire.

-The sleeves on the Force USA Walkthrough Trap Bar are smooth, and do not feature and type of grooved pattern.
+The sleeves on the Force USA Walkthrough Trap Bar are smooth and do not feature any type of grooved pattern.
 This seems to be pretty common across all trap bars though, and since you have a pair of spring collars thrown in with your purchase, we don’t think you should sweat that too much.
-We definitely recommend using the spring collars though for your own safety.
+We definitely recommend using the spring collars for your own safety.

 Our favorite feature of this trap bar is without a doubt the built-in jack.
 This is going to make loading or unloading your weight plates as simple as possible.
 Just grab the handle located on the top of the bar and set the bar on the jack.
 You’ll have the perfect amount of space between the sleeves and the ground for you to slide your plates on or off without any interference.

 The Force USA Walkthrough Trap Bar is one of our favorite options on the market due to its versatility and uniqueness.
 Because it has a natural feel when performing deadlifts, beginners can learn the proper technique, and since it has a weight rating of 660 pounds, more seasoned lifters can also get some solid usage out of it.
 When standing on the built-in jack, it has a height of 29 inches, and is 69 inches from sleeve to sleeve, with each one being 12.8 inches.